Rocky Docs Formatting - Introduction¶

 1. When dealing with numbered lists that are multi line and include things like code blocks, use the space indentation to get what you want.
 For example: this is indented four (4) spaces and represents a new paragraph of text.
 And here, we are adding a code block in.
 It is also indented by the same four (4) spaces as our paragraph: ``` dnf update ``` 2.
 Here's our second listed item.
 Because we used the indentation (above) it renders with the next sequence of numbering (in other words, 2), but if we had entered item 1 without the indentation (in the subsequent paragraph and code), then this would show up as item 1 again, which is not what we want.

 Tables help us to lay out command options, or in the above case, admonition types and descriptions.
-Here's how the table above is entered:
+Here's how the table in the Admonitions section above is entered:

 | type | Description | |-----------|-----------------------------------------------------------| | attention | renders a light orange text box | | caution | renders a light orange text box | | danger | renders a red text box | | error | renders a red text box | | hint | renders a green text box | | important | renders a green text box | | note | renders a blue text box | | tip | renders a green text box | | warning | renders an orange text box | | custom <sub>1</sub> | always renders a blue text box | | custom <sub>2</sub> | uses a customer title within another type |